-26.1.
-No University company may be formed or shares taken in any company (whether in the UK or abroad) for any purpose without advice from the Director of Finance and the prior approval of the Finance Committee, except when done through the Investment Office for investment purposes or by Cambridge Enterprise in relation to the exploitation of intellectual property.
+- 26.1.
+No University company may be formed or shares taken in any company (whether in the UK or abroad) for any purpose without advice from the Director of Finance and the prior approval of the Finance Committee, except when done through the Investment Office for investment purposes or by Cambridge Enterprise in relation to the exploitation of intellectual property. - 26.2.

-26.2.
 University subsidiary companies shall enter into and keep under review a memorandum of understanding with the University.
 Each company shall operate in accordance with such memorandum and within the framework provided by these Regulations, including the provisions regarding procurement, and any additional procedural requirements imposed by their boards.

-27. University Embedded Companies
+27. Third Parties occupying University space

 - 27.1.
-Heads of Department and EM shall maintain departmental and corporate registers of Embedded Companies.
-27.2.
-Heads of Department shall in respect of Embedded Companies - undertake financial and space cost benefit analysis for all new and (periodically for) existing Embedded Companies; - comply with Regulation 29; - take into account University policies (including the University's Guidelines for Establishing and Working with Embedded Companies); - ensure that Embedded Companies comply with health and safety requirements; - put in place appropriate contractual arrangements to govern the relationship between the University and the company; - obtain evidence of Public Liability and employer's insurance annually; and - identify, and deal appropriately with, conflicts of interest.
+Heads of Department and EM shall maintain departmental and corporate registers of any third party organization occupying University space (Embedded Companies).
+Heads of Department shall also ensure that procedures are in place to regulate the presence of visitors to the Department, including the signature of visitor agreements as necessary. - 27.2.
+Heads of Department shall in respect of Embedded Companies: - undertake financial and space cost benefit analysis for all new and (periodically for) existing Embedded Companies; - comply with Regulation 29; - take advice from EM and the Taxation Section and seek permission from the RMC as necessary; - ensure that Embedded Companies comply with health and safety requirements; - use the University's standard terms and conditions for third party occupation where possible; - obtain evidence of Public Liability and employer's insurance annually; and - identify, and deal appropriately with, conflicts of interest.